 Sample lyric?
 "Dear John, I see it all, now it was wrong / Don't you think 19 is too young to be played by your dark twisted games, when I loved you so?"

 It was, of course, about John Mayer, though Swift never confirmed it...but Mayer decided to a few years later, admitting in an interview that the song "humiliated."

 "It made me feel terrible," Mayer told Rolling Stone.
 "Because I didn't deserve it.
 I'm pretty good at taking accountability now, and I never did anything to deserve that.
 It was a really lousy thing for her to do."
 He felt the move was "cheap songwriting" to, as he described it, "rub your hands together and go, 'Wait till he gets a load of this!'"

 Lesson learned from this revenge ballad?
 Do.
 Not.
 Cross.
 Carrie.
 Underwood.

 While she charmed American Idol viewers with her sunny disposition and country crooning, fans were introduced to a new whole side of the singer when she released "Before He Cheats" and took a Louisville Slugger to both headlights.

-The song was once the the best-selling country song of all-time and won Underwood two Grammys in 2008 (Country Song of the Year and Best Female Country Vocal Performance).
+The single was once the the best-selling country song of all-time and won Underwood two Grammys in 2008 (Country Song of the Year and Best Female Country Vocal Performance).
 And, more importantly, it (hopefully) inspired some cheaters to think next time before they...well, you already know...

-Many songs have been born from the rollercoaster relationship that was Jelena, but arguably the most bitter one from Bieber is "Love Yourself," which suggest Justin's mom Patti Mallette wasn't Gomez's biggest fan. ("My mama don't like you—and she likes everyone," he sings in the chorus).
+Many songs have been born from the rollercoaster relationship that was Jelena, but arguably the most bitter one from Bieber is "Love Yourself," which suggest Justin's mom Patti Mallette wasn't Selena Gomez's biggest fan. ("My mama don't like you—and she likes everyone," he sings in the chorus).